ryanm2711/SET09102_Personal_Portfolio/week5_documentation.md

 # Documentation

+## Six Rules of Clean Code

+- DIY (Don't repeat yourself): No code is repeated, and only does one thing.
+For example some code in a function that is called in many areas of a system.
+- KISS (Keep It Simple, Stupid): Code should be written as simple as possible, and the goal should not be to make the most complex piece of software with thousands of lines of code.
+- Readabiity over conciseness: Other developers must be able to understand the code you write, and also for yourself to understand it later down the line.

 This section is related to your work on clean code and documentation in week 5.

 First, choose six rules of clean code and explain them.
 For each one,